ropensci/rcites/README.md

 To set up a connection to the CITES Speciesplus database, a personal authentication token is required.
 Please see the vignette for details how to get a token and how to set the token for package use:
 [Get started with rcites](https://ibartomeus.github.io/rcites/articles/get_started.html)

 Additional information about specific use examples are provided for the [African bush elephant (*Loxodonta africana*)](https://ibartomeus.github.io/rcites/articles/elephant.html).
-The package use for multiple species is described in [Bulk analysis with rcites](https://ibartomeus.github.io/rcites/articles/bulk_analysis.html).
+The package usage for querying multiple species is described in [Bulk analysis with rcites](https://ibartomeus.github.io/rcites/articles/bulk_analysis.html).

 ### Key features